 BCM MCMR: 11.5 oz @ 199.99

 This is a breif snapshot of *some* of the sub $200 dollar rails.
-My current favorite is the Aero Precision Atlas S One, but as always read this blog and a few other places to narrow down the best option for you!
+My current favorite is the Aero Precision Atlas S One, but as always read the reviews here and a few other places to narrow down the best option for you!
 I realize that there is plenty of competition in this market and I may have missed possibly 1, 2, or 200 other rail options… So if you have a suggestion and want to share your experience with readers, please comment down below and tell us about your favorite rail!